b4mad/op1st-emea-b4mad-nostromo/README.md

 2. create a secret `kubectl --namespace openshift-cert-manager create secret generic google-clouddns-nostromo-dns01-solver --from-file=aicoe-prow-96c1a6bfd097.json`
 3. `kustomize build --enable-alpha-plugins capabilities/google-clouddns-issuer/ | oc apply -f -`

+### Integrated OpenShift image registry

+The [Integrated OpenShift image registry](https://docs.openshift.com/container-platform/4.12/registry/index.html#registry-integrated-openshift-registry_registry-overview) is configured with persistent storage.

+To enable the integrated OpenShift image registry, you must have a persistent volume claim (PVC) available in the `openshift-image-registry` namespace.
+The PVC must be named `image-registry-storage`.
+The state of the image registry operator will be `Degraded` until the PVC is available.

+Apply the configuration by `kustomize build --enable-alpha-plugins capabilities/persistent-image-registry/ | oc apply -f -`

+Check by using `oc get clusteroperator image-registry` and look for `True` in the `Available` column.

 ## Apps (tmporary)

 Deploy the apps of apps, so that all the apps are deployed via GitOps.
 Consider this a temporary measure until the apps are deployed via other GitOps repos.